hito16/ffmpeg-wiiu/examples/6-sdlhelloworld/README.md

 _Caveat: Don't treat these as "proper" examples.
 I'm just showing what I did to get up to speed with the homebrew environment.
 Look at these, learn and avoid the same bruises_

-From example 5-sdlchekenv   We know our environment and Makefile is sane.
+From example 5-sdlchekenv, we know our environment and Makefile is sane.

 Take some boilerplate SDL code, compile it to the WiiU with as few changes as possible.

 ## TODO
 Build it, run it.